sudara/alonetone/README.markdown

 [alonetone](http://alonetone.com) is a growing independent music platform, providing free services for musicians wanting to host and distribute their music in a non-commercial easy-to-use environment.

-alonetone was launched in January 2008 as Sudara's side project.
+alonetone was launched in January 2008

 ## alonetone is looking for more love